It is the formation of a thrombus within an artery.

 How is thrombosis diagnosed?

 Your healthcare provider will take your medical history and do a physical exam.
 Other tests may include:

-Ultrasound : This test uses sound waves to check the flow of blood in your arteries and veins.
+Ultrasound: This test uses sound waves to check blood flow in your arteries and veins.

-Venography : For this test, a dye is injected into your veins.
+Venography: For this test, a dye is injected into your veins.
 X-rays are then taken to show blood flow and look for clots.
-The dye makes your veins easier to see on x-rays.
+The paint makes your veins easier to see on x-rays.

 Magnetic resonance imaging (MRI), magnetic resonance angiography (MRA), or computed tomography (CT).
 The imaging procedure that will be used will depend on the type of blood clot you have and where it is located.

 Tips to help you get the most out of a visit to your healthcare provider:

 Know the reason for your visit and what you want to happen.
 Before your visit, write down the questions you want to be answered.
 Take someone with you to help you ask questions and remember what your provider tells you.

 At the visit, write down the name of a new diagnosis and any new drugs, treatments, or tests.
 Also, write down any further instructions your provider gives you.

 Learn why a new drug or treatment is being prescribed and how it will help you.
 Also, know what the side effects are.
 Ask if your condition can be treated in other ways.